tvarovski/MutationLoadAssess/README.md

 ## Introduction

-Cancer and aging are believed to arise through mutations within the genomes.
+Genomic mutations are believed to be one of the main contributing factors implicated in cancer and aging.
 These genetic changes constantly arise within the somatic cells during the lifespan and can be caused by both endogenous and exogenous mutagenic factors.
-The ability to distinguish such newly arising mutations from lineage-inherited variants is a critical for linking potential mutagenic factors with a change in somatic mutation rates.
+The ability to find such newly arising mutations from lineage-inherited variants is a critical step for linking the potential mutagenic factors with the change in somatic mutation rates.

+The research articles linked and described below examine one possible strategy for finding new mutations arising within single genomes (cells), by creating fibroblast derived clonal cell lineages and comparing them with the donor's blood sample.
+What allows for finding genetic changes that have been aquired throughout the life of the individual is captured by comparing genomes of the two tissues that have the same embrionic origin, in this case skin and blood.
+Any differences found can be ascribed to changes that have occured after the developmental divergence of the two tissues.

-In this project I want to focus on developing a way to capture *de novo* mutations within individual genomes from clonal populations of cells.
-The research articles linked and described below examine one possible strategy for finding new mutations arising within single genomes (cells) that I eventually want to use for analysis of WGS data from human cell cultures that were subjected to different mutagenic treatments (e.g. hydroxyurea, mitomycin-C ) to directly study their effects in various mutant backgrounds.
+In this project I want to focus on replicating a way of capturing these *de novo* mutations that can be captured within individual genomes by sequencing DNA from single-cell derived, clonal populations of cells.

+Simillar method can be employed for the study of impact of different mutagenic treatments (e.g. hydroxyurea, mitomycin-C) to directly study their effects by the analysis of WGS data from treated human cell cultures in various mutant backgrounds.
+I am particularly interested in studying mutagenic effects of such treatments in knockout mutants of genes involved in the DNA repair mechanisms.

 ---
 ### Project Reference Articles
 This project is based on techniques and methods described in the two seminal research projects conducted under the leadership of Natalie Saini linked and briefly described below.

+The authors of the first study proposed a way to examine the link between UV exposure and mutation within genomes of single cells (human skin fibroblasts) of healthy individuals.
+This analysis was enabled by the specific mutatation signuture of UV-induced DNA damage which results in C→T changes and CpC→TpT dinucleotide changes.
+The authors of the study observed higher rates of these signatures within individuals in fibroblasts taken from forearm as compared to the hip.

+The second, more recent paper expands on the paper above by using the same methods and examines more individuals from more diverse backgrounds, among 21 healthy volunteers, ranging in ages from 25 to 79 years.
+The authors didn't find a connection between the age and sex of the donor, however, skin cells from darker-skined individuals had a lower median mutation load by ~2.5x compared to the skin cells from lighter-skinned individuals.
+This difference was attributed to the difference in UV-induced mutation signatures which suggests that melanin is protective against UV DNA damage.

 [**Research Article Reference #1**](https://github.com/Intro-Sci-Comp-UIowa/biol-4386-course-project-tvarovski/blob/main/references/Research%20Article%201.pdf)
 >Natalie Saini, Steven A. Roberts,Leszek J. Klimczak, Kin Chan, Sara A. Grimm, Shuangshuang Dai, David C. Fargo, Jayne C. Boyer, William K. Kaufmann, Jack A. Taylor, Eunjung Lee,Isidro Cortes-Ciriano, Peter J. Park, Shepherd H. Schurman, Ewa P. Malc, Piotr A. Mieczkowski, Dmitry A. Gordenin, "[The Impact of Environmental and Endogenous Damage on Somatic Mutation Load in Human Skin Fibroblasts](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1006385)", *PLOS Genetics* October 27, 2016

-The authors of this study proposed a way to examine the link between UV exposure and mutation within genomes of single cells (human skin fibroblasts) of healthy individuals.
-This analysis was enabled by the specific mutatation signuture of UV-induced DNA damage which results in C→T changes and CpC→TpT dinucleotide changes.
-The authors of the study observed higher rates of these signatures within individuals in fibroblasts taken from forearm as compared to the hip.

 [**Research Article Reference #2**](https://github.com/Intro-Sci-Comp-UIowa/biol-4386-course-project-tvarovski/blob/main/references/Research%20Article%202.pdf)
 >Natalie Saini, Camille K. Giacobone, Leszek J. Klimczak, Brian N. Papas, Adam B. Burkholder, Jian-Liang Li, David C. Fargo, Re Bai, Kevin Gerrish, Cynthia L. Innes, Shepherd H. Schurman, Dmitry A. Gordenin, "[UV-exposure, endogenous DNA damage, and DNA replication errors shape the spectra of genome changes in human skin](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1009302)", *PLOS Genetics* January 14, 2021

-The second, more recent paper expands on the paper above and examines more individuals from more diverse backgrounds, among 21 healthy volunteers, ranging in ages from 25 to 79 years.
-The authors didn't find a connection between the age and sex of the donor, however, skin cells from darker-skined individuals had a lower median mutation load by ~2.5x compared to the skin cells from lighter-skinned individuals.
-This difference was attributed to the difference in UV-induced mutation signatures which suggests that melanin is protective against UV DNA damage.

 ---
 ### Figure to Reproduce